 (Also, what the hell kind of name is Rollo Tomasi for the young Exley to have made up?
 Of course it has to be distinctive-sounding so that we’ll recognize it when it comes up again at a crucial plot point later in the film.)

 Just a few extra lines of dialog would suffice to fix this.
-Here’s the relevant part of the script with my additions in boldface.
+Here’s the relevant part of the script with changebars to show my additions.

 Transfer me, suspend me.
 Just